MantisVision/webUtils/docs/playcanvas.md

 extends class ``RYSKStream`` from ``@mantisvision/ryskstream``.
 You can find the description of their API [here](./ryskurlryskstream.md).

 Instead of ``init`` method, you should call ``URLMesh.run()`` and ``StreamMesh.run(videoWidth, videoHeight)``.
-Instead of canvas, these methods resolve with Three.js mesh object which can be used in the scene.
+Instead of canvas, these methods resolve with PlayCanvas entity object which can be used in the scene.
 Object's texture and geometry gets automatically updated; there is therefore no need to listen on ``dataDecoded`` event from parent classes.
 However, it is still necessary to call ``update()`` method on ``URLMesh`` or ``StreamMesh`` to ensure new frames from video/stream are read on all browsers.

-There is one new method ``getMesh()`` which works similarly to ``getCanvas()``, but returns PlayCanvas mesh instead (remember that both these methods work only after ``run()`` method is called for the first time, otherwise they return null).
+There is one new method ``getEntity()`` which works similarly to ``getCanvas()``, but returns PlayCanvas entity instead (remember that both these methods work only after ``run()`` method is called for the first time, otherwise they return null).